Cathedral of the Incarnation (Garden City, New York): Incarnation Chapel

-The Chapel also emphasizes adult Christian Formation, discipleship, and education in collaboration with the Cathedral and other congregations in the Central Nassau Deanery.
+The chapel also emphasizes adult Christian Formation, discipleship, and education in collaboration with the cathedral and other congregations in the Central Nassau Deanery.

-Music Ministry
+Music ministry

 History

-The cathedral has long been known for its music ministry, led by Canon Lawrence Tremsky since 2000.
+The cathedral has long been known for its music ministry, led by Lawrence Tremsky since 2000.
 The Men & Boys Choir, modeled after English cathedral choirs, began rehearsing prior to the completion of the building in 1885.
 Since few people lived in the area around the cathedral in its initial years, the Garden City station on the Long Island Railroad was constructed to transport the boys from their homes in Brooklyn or Manhattan to rehearsals and services.
 During the 1930s, the cathedral formed the first American cathedral girls' choir, which quickly became a staple of the music program.
 In the 1990s an ensemble called the Schola Cantorum was started to give adult women an opportunity to take part in cathedral music.

-Current Program
+Current program

 The music program evolved over the years, and COVID-19 caused a significant restructuring of choral forces.
-The Cathedral Choir now consists of professional and volunteer singers from the congregation, mainly former choristers and adults whose music reading skills allow them to keep up with the fast pace of music learning.
+The cathedral choir now consists of professional and volunteer singers from the congregation, mainly former choristers and adults whose music reading skills allow them to keep up with the fast pace of music learning.
 The Cathedral Choristers, made up of boys and girls singing together, sing at the Cathedral for Kids Mass, and older choristers join the adults for monthly evensong.
 The chorister program is at its strongest in many years, boasting 25+ young singers.

 The cathedral choirs sing a repertoire of choral music, from plainsong to modern works, selected carefully to coincide with the themes of the season.
 Evensong is sung on the first Sunday of each month in the traditional English cathedral model (Magnificat, Nunc Dimittis, an anthem, and Anglican chant psalms).
 Special seasonal liturgies include A Festival of Nine Lessons & Carols before Christmas, a Tenebrae service on Holy Wednesday, and full choirs throughout the Triduum featuring a sung version of the Passion.